-To operate the windlass from the helm and with the use of the remote, the WINDLASS breaker on the battery switch panel (See figure 4.2.1) must be ON.
+To operate the windlass from the helm and with the use of the remote, the WINDLASS breaker on the battery switch panel must be ON, See Chapter 4 Electrical.

 Lowering the Anchor

 Pushing the top part of the switch will power the anchor windlass DOWN.
 Make certain that the anchor safety lanyard is detached from the chain and is clear of any moving parts of the anchor windlass.